 Another hallmark sign of prostate cancer is blood showing up in your urine or your semen.
 This is not normal, and you should go to a doctor right away if you notice it.
 Bloody urine or semen might not mean prostate cancer, but it always means that you are experiencing a serious medical issue, like inflammation or infection.

-Pain or stiffness
+- Pain or stiffness in the back, hips

 Sometimes prostate cancer can spread to areas outside of your prostate gland, which can affect the tissues and bones nearby.
 If you are suffering from prostate cancer, you will probably experience pain and stiffness in your legs, lower back, hips, and pelvis.
 You may also notice that these areas feel numb or tight from time to time, depending on where the cancer is located.
+Other symptoms, such as feet swelling, weight loss, and fatigue, can also be present, but keep in mind that these symptoms can be related to a number of things, so you will need testing to identify the cause.

 Prostate cancer screening tests